-- 3.16 Practitioners who wish to justify exposures as part of a PET/CT service will require training and experience additional to that required for conventional nuclear medicine procedures.
-Such practitioners should already be authorised for a comprehensive range of nuclear medicine procedures. - 3.17 For those undertaking structured training through the royal colleges for a nuclear medicine CCT or CESR, a licence for routine diagnostic PET/CT procedures will usually be granted on completion of the training grade.
-This also applies to those who undertook radionuclide radiology subspecialty training according to the 2007 curriculum, and took the optional module in PET/CT, and those training according to the 2010 curriculum. - 3.18 For those who have not undergone structured training to include PET/CT, additional information on post qualification training and experience will need to be provided to demonstrate adequate knowledge, experience, competence and skill in PET/CT
+- 3.16 Practitioners who wish to justify exposures as part of a PET/CT or PET/MRI service will require training and experience additional to that required for conventional nuclear medicine procedures.
+Such practitioners should already hold a licence for a comprehensive range of nuclear medicine procedures. - 3.17 For those undertaking structured training through the Royal Colleges for a nuclear medicine CCT or CESR, a licence for routine diagnostic PET procedures will usually be granted on completion of the training grade. - 3.18 For those who have not undergone structured training to include PET/CT and/or PET/MRI, additional information on post qualification training and experience will need to be provided to demonstrate adequate knowledge, experience, competence and skill.
+Specific details of practical experience required is detailed in section 3.27 to 3.31.

-Theoretical Training
+Theoretical training

-- 3.19 Theoretical knowledge can be obtained through attendance at conferences and lectures as well as through keeping up to date with current literature. - 3.20 A number of courses on PET/CT are available in the UK, Europe and North America and these will provide sufficient theoretical knowledge for the applicant, when considered in conjunction with an existing broad knowledge of nuclear medicine. - 3.21 The theoretical training in the core curriculum in Table 3.1 is intended as a guide for applicants who have not completed formal training programs.
+- 3.19 Theoretical knowledge can be obtained through attendance at conferences and lectures as well as through keeping up to date with current literature. - 3.20 A number of courses on PET/CT are available in the UK, Europe and North America and these will provide sufficient theoretical knowledge for the applicant, when considered in conjunction with an existing broad knowledge of nuclear medicine.

+- 3.21 The theoretical training in the core curriculum in table 3.1 is intended as a guide for applicants who have not completed formal training programs.
 It should be noted that this does not address the comprehensive medical knowledge required for the management of patients.
-The time taken to cover the relevant areas in Table 3.1 will vary depending on the scope of the application.
-Sections that are not relevant to the application may be omitted. - 3.22 The core curriculum is intended to provide sufficient detail so that the licence holder has an appreciation of all aspects of the procedures applied for, but cannot provide the same depth of understanding that other professionals within the specialty will bring to the subject, e.g. radiopharmacists and physicists.
+The time taken to cover the relevant areas in table 3.1 will vary depending on the scope of the application.
+Sections that are not relevant to the application may be omitted. - 3.22 The core curriculum is intended to provide sufficient detail so that the licence holder has an appreciation of all aspects of the procedures applied for but cannot provide the same depth of understanding that other professionals within the specialty will bring to the subject, eg radiopharmacists and physicists.

-1 Fundamental phys ics of radionuclides 1.1 Atomic structure Mass, atomic and neutron number Energy levels - nuclear and electronic 1.2 Radioactivity Radionuclides Units of radioactivity Specific activity Physical half-life Decay constant Poisson (count) statistics 1.3 Radioactive decay Mechanism of alpha, beta and gamma emission Electron capture and X-ray emission Isomeric transition, internal conversion Auger electrons Positron emission and annihilation 1.4 Properties of radiation Excitation and ionisation Attenuation of X-rays and gamma rays Scattering and absorption Bremsstrahlung radiation 1.5 Radionuclide production Production methods Isotope generators Cyclotron and nuclear reactors 1.6 Radiation hazards and dosimetry Biological effects of radiation Risks and benefits of radiation Cellular radiobiology Biological and effective half-lives Absorbed dose, equivalent dose, effective dose and their units Application of MIRD concepts for calculating whole body, organ and tumour doses 1.7 Radiobiology aspects for therapy Uptake ratios Cell cycles Cell kill Total lethal dose Radiosensitisation Tissue homogeneity 1.8 Dosimetry for therapy Dose rate Fractionation Biological effective dose, dose volume histogram, tumour control probability Microdosimetry - residence and clearance Mass estimations 2 Principles of radia tion detection, instrumentation and equipment 2.1 Detection of radiation Geiger-Müller detectors, proportional counters and ionisation chambers Scintillation and solid state detectors Spatial discrimination, collimators, basic design and function Energy discrimination, multichannel analysers and pulse height analysers Temporal discrimination, count-rate (dead-time) effects and corrections
+1 Fundamental ph ysics of radionuclides 1.1 Atomic structure Mass, atomic and neutron number Energy levels - nuclear and electronic 1.2 Radioactivity Radionuclides Units of radioactivity Specific activity Physical half-life Decay constant Poisson (count) statistics 1.3 Radioactive decay Mechanism of alpha, beta and gamma emission Electron capture and X-ray emission Isomeric transition, internal conversion Auger electrons Positron emission and annihilation 1.4 Properties of radiation Excitation and ionisation Attenuation of X-rays and gamma rays Scattering and absorption Bremsstrahlung radiation 1.5 Radionuclide production Production methods Isotope generators Cyclotron and nuclear reactors 1.6 Radiation hazards and dosimetry Biological effects of radiation Risks and benefits of radiation Cellular radiobiology Biological and effective half-lives Absorbed dose, equivalent dose, effective dose and their units Application of MIRD concepts for calculating whole body, organ and tumour doses 1.7 Radiobiology aspects for therapy Uptake ratios Cell cycles Cell killing Total lethal dose Radiosensitisation Tissue homogeneity 1.8 Dosimetry for therapy Dose rate Fractionation Biological effective dose, dose volume histogram, tumour control probability Microdosimetry - residence and clearance Mass estimations 2 Principles of rad iation detection, instrumentation and equipment

+2.1 Detection of radiation Geiger-Müller detectors, proportional counters and ionisation chambers Scintillation and solid state detectors Spatial discrimination, collimators, basic design and function Energy discrimination, multichannel analysers and pulse height analysers Temporal discrimination, count-rate (dead-time) effects and corrections rs Tudiation Spatial discrimination, collimators, basic design and function Energy discrimination, multichannel analysers and pulse height analysers